-My first memories of the Rencontres Internationales de la Photographie d’Arles date back to 1976, the 7th edition.
+My first memories of the Rencontres Internationales de la Photographie d’Arles date back to 1976, for the 7th edition.
 I was 13 and already working in the administrative offices with Evelyne Arlaud, Françoise Riss and Marijo Justamond.
 Then I began working in the press offices with Catherine Philippot at the Nord Pinus Hotel.
 I met all the photographers, they were so nice to me, the craziest was Jan Saudek.
 The nicest was Guy le Querrec during the July 14th celebration, we danced together and I knocked over his Leica, I was terrified, but he kept smiling, the Leica is unbreakable, he had seen worse!
-I saw Peter Beard, climbing Montmajour, it was magical.
-I met the Discovery pilot Brewster Shaw who was invited to present NASA pictures.
+With Peter Beard, Montmajour in my vision, it was magical.
+I met Discovery pilot Brewster Shaw who was invited to present NASA pictures.
 I posed for Franco Fontana, Jean-François Bauret, Ralph Gibson, Helmut Newton.
 I was on stage at the Théatre Antique for the New York fashion designer Sao, when a riot broke out!
-The screen was ripped by a torch thrown by a photographer, furious at the idea that he had to watch a fashion show at the RIP.
+The screen was ripped by a flash thrown by a photographer, furious at the idea that he should have to watch a fashion show at the RIP.

 This article is reserved for subscribed members only.
 If you are already a member, you can log in here below.

 Subscribe for full access to The Eye of Photography archives!